Person with blond hair smiling while on a laptop.

 Having a general liability insurance policy has several advantages.
 It protects companies from the most common third-party (non-employee) lawsuits.
 This includes liability claims related to bodily injuries, property damage, and advertising injuries such as copyright infringement.

-Additionally, general liability insurance covers product liability lawsuits over product defects that caused harm.
+General liability insurance typically includes product liability insurance, which covers product defects that caused harm.
 However, tech companies usually need errors and omissions insurance (also called E&O or professional liability insurance) to protect against lawsuits over the quality of their work, as their products are more likely to cause financial loss than physical injury.

 Maintaining your general liability coverage means you don’t have to worry about losing out on a lease, approval for a license, or a contract with an important client; it’s already in place.